 All recreational users should review the general Recreational Use information page and the Important Safety Notice thereon!

-On most other Wagner-managed lands, the following recreational uses are generally allowed without a fee:
+On most Wagner-managed lands in New Hampshire, the following recreational uses are generally allowed without a fee:

 - Pedestrian access for traditional uses (such as hunting and fishing)